subbaraju2000/python-sdk-sync/README.md

     "metadata": {
       "liveStream": "fp_livestream", # Custom metadata for the live stream },
-    "enableDvrMode": true, # Enable DVR mode to allow viewers to rewind the live stream },
+    "enableDvrMode": True, # Enable DVR mode to allow viewers to rewind the live stream },
 }